Math Education (EdD)

 All candidates will be required to complete a practicum.
 The practicum will involve an intervention in some aspect of the teaching/ learning of mathematics at a selected educational level.

 All candidates must pass written and oral comprehensive examinations.
 Candidates shall become eligible to write the comprehensive examinations upon successful completion of 42 credit hours of course work, 8 credit hours of which should be mathematics content courses.
 Additionally, students must have removed any "I" or "F" grades in order to be eligible to write the comprehensives.
-A student who does not meet acceptable standards for any aspect of the comprehensive examination may be allowed to repeat the examination only once.
+A student who does not meet acceptable standards in any aspect of the comprehensive examination may be allowed to repeat the examination only once.

 Each degree candidate must submit a dissertation.
 When the dissertation has been completed to the satisfaction of the Committee Chairperson, a dissertation defense will be scheduled during which the candidate must orally defend his/her work before the entire Dissertation Committee.